Germany's Angela Merkel to run for 4th term as Chancellor, politician says

 "And this of course means fundamentally and indispensably also the participation and contribution of the strongest part of the West, and this is the United States of America."

-Speaking after Donald Trump's victory, Merkel laid out some ground rules, of sorts, for the incoming American leader.
+Speaking after Trump's victory last week, Merkel laid out some ground rules, of sorts, for the incoming American leader.

 "Germany and the United States," she said, "are joined by common values -- democracy, freedom, respect for the law and human dignity, regardless of skin color, religion, gender, sexual orientation or political beliefs.